vilgaxDev/login-and-signin-up/README.md

-## This is an Android Project based on Firebase, PHP & MySQL which communicates with the Internet via Google Volley Network Library.
+## Android Project with  Firebase, PHP & MySQL and  communicates with the Internet via Google Volley Network Library.

+## tools used  Android studio, Xamp and Visual studio code